ahmadsayed/hybrid-beyond-x86/README.md

 Developed by Intel and currently produced mainly by Intel and AMD, it provides a large family of processors covering a broad spectrum of mobility, laptop, workstation, and High-Performance Servers.
 * Strengths: General purpose computing, the defacto standard for all software.
 * Definition in Linux: i385, x86_64
-* Trivia: Even Intel is the one who created x86, AMD is the one who defines x86_64, the 64-bit extension, after the limited success of IA_64 in the consumer.
+* Trivia: Even Intel is the one who created x86,and licensed to other companies such as AMD and Cyrix, AMD is the one who defines x86_64, the 64-bit extension, after the limited success of IA_64 in the consumer, and intel ended up license AMD64 from AMD.

 ### Power ISA
 Developed by the AIM alliance, AIM refers to Apple, IBM, and Motorolla, to create RISC machines.
 PowerPC used to be the standard CPU in Apple products till 2005.
 PowerPC was the CPU used in many consumer products such as Playstation 3, xbox360, and Nintendo Wii, currently it is part of OpenPower Foundation and is introduced in IBM pSeries servers, also it is available on  IBM public cloud as PAYGO self services virtual servers.[https://cloud.ibm.com/catalog/services/power-systems-virtual-server]